wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2.5.1.1 =
+* *Hot-Fix* - Added the style.css file to the admin page.
+Now the page will display the correct style.
 = 2.5.1 =
 * *Fix* - Removed style.php and replaced it with style.css and used the WordPress function `wp_add_inline_style` to handle custom stylesheet changes.
 * *Fix* - Disabled the ability to view a private post if the user does not have the capabilities to.